By Sorsa Editorial

 def check_follow(target: str, possible_follower: str) -> bool:

-"""Check if possible_follower follows target.
-Returns True/False."""
+"""Check whether possible_follower follows target.
+Returns True or False."""

 resp = requests.post(